 This can be in the form of total and permanent disability (TPD) insurance attached to your superannuation, mortgage or other loan insurance, income protection insurance, life insurance or other occupational specific cover.

 These benefits are commonly available in addition to any workers or similar compensation you may have received for the injury or illness.

 Unlike other claims, when claiming for total and permanent disablement or life coverage you do not need to prove that the injury or illness was caused by someone else or that it is work related.
 You just need to show that the injury or illness is significant and has affected your ability to earn an income, or has seriously impeded your ability to engage in your daily activities.

 We are happy to assist on a speculative or No Win – No Fee basis.
-Your initial consultation with us is obligation free.
-You will also be dealing with a partner or senior lawyer in the firm, not a junior lawyer or paralegal.
+Your initial consultation with our disability compensation lawyer is obligation free.
+You will also be dealing with a Partner or Senior Lawyer in the firm, not a junior lawyer or paralegal.

-There are 4 broad areas of insurance coverage that may assist when you become injured or ill, or when a loved one dies.
+There are 4 broad areas of insurance coverage that may claim.

 For some specific occupations, including Commonwealth or State public servants and members of the military, there is also a range of additional benefits available.

 If you are injured while travelling you may have coverage through travel insurance.
 If you have a mortgage or other loan you may also have loan insurance.